philippweikert/K8ns-Cluster-Test/Single Steps and Ideas/Troubleshooting.md

 I've read in the Kubernetes Docu about services and checked study-material, googled my problem, didn't found a proper solution, even Stack Over Flow let me down

 I have to admit, I have no real idea, just a uncertain feeling, what is wrong, need help

+update: got an idea, checked routing table (how could I forgot these!)
+Default-Gateway is set to 0.0.0.0, that doesn't look right, will dig depper tomorrow